Profit Shifting and International Tax Reforms: Data and estimations

+Table \ref{tab:estimation_ps} reports the tax haven semi-elasticity using bilateral series of FDI income and pre-tax profits as dependent variables.
+The estimation is done across different estimation samples and data sources.
+Our preferred estimate of profit shifting is based on the adjusted FDI income data which covers more pairs of countries.
+We estimate profit shifting to be \$357bn, which corresponds to 33\% of all profit in the sample in 2017.
+This is consistent with \citet{wier_global_2022}, who report that profit shifting amounts to 36\% of global multinational profits in 2017.
+We find estimates of profit shifting of \$541bn when we use the FDI income series that do not correct for conduit FDI, showing that our correction is quantitatively important. using the same methodology, we find that 30\% of the profits in the sample are shifted into tax havens using CbCR data.
+Finally, the Orbis sample appears limited, in particular in its aggregate coverage of tax havens.

-\paragraph{Results.} The Sankey diagram in Figure \ref{fig:sankey_lh} shows the shares of profits shifted from residence ($s_{ih}$) and source countries ($s_{lh}$) to tax havens.
-For visualization, we display the top 10 countries and aggregate the bilateral shares for others.
+\paragraph{Profit-shifting Flows.} We use Propositions (\ref{Pilhdecomp}) and (\ref{triangleprop}) to compute $PS_{ilh}$.
+Figure \ref{fig:sankey_lh} displays the estimated profit that has been shifted to tax havens (in the center) according to the residence country (on the left) and the source country (on the right).
+We display the top 10 countries and aggregate the bilateral shares for others.

-The figure shows the predominance of residence countries such as the U.S. and, to a lesser extent, Germany, the United Kingdom, and France in shifting profits to tax havens.
-It also shows the importance of European tax havens and, in particular, the Netherlands as a major destination of profit shifting.
-The Netherlands is also a major destination of profit shifted from source countries such as the U.S., Japan, and China.
-Furthermore, Figure \ref{fig:sankey_lh} suggests larger shares of profit shifted from the U.S. as a residence country than as a source.
-This is also the case for France, Germany, and the United Kingdom but not Japan and China.
-The pattern displayed in Figure \ref{fig:sankey_lh} confirms that gravitational frictions shape profit shifting.
-European tax havens prominently host profits from non-haven countries in the E.U. and the U.S., while China and Japan shift most of their profits to Hong Kong and Singapore.
+Figure \ref{fig:sankey_lh} shows the predominance of residence countries such as the U.S. and, to a lesser extent, the UK, and Germany, in shifting profits to tax havens.
+It also shows the relative importance of each tax haven in profit shifting, with a predominance of Offshore Financial Centers, mainly located in the Caribbean and attracting profits from the U.S. The pattern displayed in Figure \ref{fig:sankey_lh} also confirms that gravitational frictions shape profit shifting.
+European tax havens prominently host profits from non-haven EU countries and the U.S., while China and Japan shift most of their profits to Hong Kong and Singapore.

 \paragraph{Comparisons.}